On the semicontinuity problem of fibers and global $F$-regularity: Semicontinuity of global properties on fibers

+By \cite[(2.1.27)]{BrHer}, a graded $R$-module $M$ is graded MCM if and only if $M_{\fm}$ is MCM over $R_{\fm}$.
+In particular, a graded MCM module $M$ is a CM module over $R$ and we use this fact in the proof of the next proposition.

-\begin{proposition}[\cite{CaHar}, Proposition 2.1.]
-In addition to notation as above, fix an ample $\mathbb{Q}$-divisor $D$ on $X$.
+\begin{proposition}(\cite[Proposition 2.1]{CaHar}) Let $X$ be a connected normal projective variety and fix an ample $\mathbb{Q}$-divisor $D$ on $X$.
 Then there is a one-to-one correspondence between ACM sheaves with respect to $D$ and graded MCM modules over $R=R(X,D)$.
 This correspondence is given by

-Hence $\mathscr{M}$ is ACM with respect to $D$ if and only if $M$ is a graded MCM module. \end{proposition}
+Hence $\mathscr{M}$ is ACM with respect to $D$ if and only if $M$ is a graded MCM module over $R$. \end{proposition}